 Using our ambient and dubstep examples again, the former might sound smooth because the sounds being used are largely sine wave-based, as in very pure sounds without lots of upper harmonics.
 Enveloping may also be used to achieve slow, gradual attacks and decays, removing the noisier, shorter-lived harmonics often found at the beginnings of notes (known as transients).
 A dubstep track might sound gritty because the bass line is being distorted, or several detuned waveforms are being used together.
-Testing these techniques out for yourself will help you to identify them in the work of other producers.
+Testing these EDM production tips out for yourself will help you to identify them in the work of other producers.

 The final perspective I’d like you to consider music from when close listening is structure.
 This relates to the placing of parts in time.
 That’s right, we’re back in the analytical territory of the score and arrangement view.